kfdf/intrusive-index/README.md

 get(comparator: (a: TKey) => number): TValue | undefined
 getAt(offset: number): TValue | undefined
 ```
-Should be obvious what these three do.
-Again, the second one gets any item from a range.
+Should be obvious what these two do.
+Again, the one that takes a comparator gets any item from a range.
 Can be used to quickly test if the range is empty.

 ------------
 ### findRange